adrian154/blog/public/blogposts/gaussian-integral/blogpost.md

 $$\int_{-\infty}^{+\infty} e^{-x^2}\,dx$$

 It's called the Gaussian integral because it is the integral of the Gaussian function $f(x) = e^{-x^2}$.
-This function is pretty important, and shows up a ton of different domains like physics and signal processing.
+This function is pretty important, and shows up in a ton of different domains like physics and signal processing.
 You're probably familiar with the graph of the function:

 ![graph of gaussian function](gaussian-function.png)